Amitpnk/interview-questions/docs/Microservices.md

 ---

-## 16) How do you handle retries and idempotency in distributed systems?
+## 16.How do you handle retries and idempotency in distributed systems?

 **Retries**